AMI deployment guide¶

 - Navigate to the Volumes page and click on the Create Volume button in the top left.
 On the Create Volume page, create the new volume with the desired size and in the correct Availability Zone.

 - Right-click on the new volume and select Attach Volume.
 Start entering the name of the instance and select it from the drop-down menu.
-Once you have the instance selected, you will need to change the name of the volume to “dev/xvdb”.
 Click Attach when finished.

-- Launch the scrut_util interactive prompt and run the set partitions /dev/xvdb command to add the new disk.
+- Within the scrut_util interactive prompt, run the set partitions command with the name of the disk from previous command, to add the new disk.

 - Run the ‘show diskspace’ command to check that the space was added and /var/db is now its own mount point.